LJY4real/idea9103donotclick/README.md

 ## Summary

-Interactive artwork merging Dalí's surrealist time with Matrix's digital reality.
-Click to start a clock that accelerates while spawning geometric shapes.
-After 10 seconds, everything clears - a metaphor for transformation and awakening.
+Interactive artwork merging three iconic art movements: Dalí's surrealist fluid time, The Matrix's digital reality manipulation, and Mondrian's geometric abstraction.
+The clock features random Mondrian-style color blocks with RGB rainbow hands that accelerate while spawning geometric shapes and Matrix-style green code rain.
+After 10 seconds, everything gradually fades over 20 seconds to reveal a new reality - a metaphor for transformation and awakening.
+Users can explore the final image with a magnifying glass, discovering hidden details in the transformed world.